ramm777/ramm777/README.md

 <p align="center"> <img src="Physics_based_Computer_Vision.png" alt="Physics_based_Computer_Vision" width="700"> </p>

-I published it in the [Transport in Porous Media](https://link.springer.com/article/10.1007/s11242-021-01719-7), which focuses on the research on the physical and chemical aspects of the transport of mass of a fluid phase, the mass of a component of a phase, momentum and energy, in single and multiphase flow in the porous medium domain.
+**Paper:**  I published it in the [Transport in Porous Media](https://link.springer.com/article/10.1007/s11242-021-01719-7), which focuses on the research on the physical and chemical aspects of the transport of mass of a fluid phase, the mass of a component of a phase, momentum and energy, in single and multiphase flow in the porous medium domain.

 ## Project 9: Multi-modal data-based ML for cancer survival